bangsystems/Laravel-Dotenv-Editor/README.md

 - Manage backuped files.

 # Versions and compatibility
-Laravel Dotenv Editor is compatible with Laravel 5.8 and later.
+Laravel Dotenv Editor is compatible with Laravel 5.8 and later, including Laravel 12.

 # Important note for the version `2.x`
 After the release of `1.2.1`, version 1.x will be discontinued in favor of a new version (version `2.x`) with some changes to be compatible with the parsing method of `vlucas/phpdotenv` package.
 Version `2.x` has changed quite a lot compared to the previous version.
 If you have used earlier versions of this package, please re-read the instructions carefully.